Sajid030/anime_dataset_generator/README.md

       This Python script `user_details_dataset.py` fetches detailed information for a list of usernames from MyAnimeList using the Jikan API.
 It retrieves user-      specific data such as gender, birthday, location, join date, anime statistics, and more.
 The fetched user details are then stored in a CSV file               `user_details.csv` for further analysis and use.

       #### How it Works 🎯
-      1. The script reads a list of usernames from the userlist.csv file, which should be generated using the userlist.py script.
+      1. The script reads a list of usernames from the userlist.csv file from the userlist folder, which should be generated using the userlist.py script.
       2. It prepares the headers for the user_details.csv file, specifying the columns for each user detail.
       3. The script initializes variables to keep track of the progress, fetch count, and total usernames.
       4. It sets the batch size and delay between batches to manage the API requests and prevent overwhelming the servers.